-Mining tenements pay a maximum ESL charge of \$68.
+Mining tenements pay a maximum ESL charge of \$71.
 The ESL does not apply to mining exploration and prospecting licenses.

-An interstate comparison of fire and emergency services levies is as follows.
-For purposes of comparison, the examples below only apply to residential property in metropolitan regions.
-New South Wales and the Northern Territory do not levy property to fund fire and emergency services.
+For comparison purposes, the examples below only apply to residential property in metropolitan regions.
+New South Wales and the Northern Territory currently do not apply a property-based levy to fund fire and emergency services.